2/1st London Brigade: Senussi campaign

 On return to Egypt, the 2/1st London Bde was attached to the 53rd (Welsh) Division, the two battalions from the 29th Division on 15 January, the two from the RN Division on 22 February.
 The 2/4th Bn and two companies of the 2/2nd Bn were then sent to join a force at Minia guarding the Nile against a potential attack by Senussi rebels.
 The 2/4th Londons' CO (Acting-Lt-Col V.H.
 Seyd, then Col Vickers Dunfee) commanded a force consisting of the Londons with detachments of Lovat's Scouts, Australian Light Horse, Royal Engineers and an armoured train.
 The remainder of 2/2nd Londons acted as HQ companies for 'Southern Force' protecting the southern Nile Valley.

 The detachments were withdrawn in April 1916 and returned to Alexandria, where the 2/1st London Brigade concentrated under the command of Col Dunfee.
 Here the 2/2nd finally received Short Lee-Enfields to replace their old long pattern rifles.
-On 17 April the whole brigade embarked on HMT Transylvania and sailed to Marseilles, disembarking on 24 April.
+On 17 April the whole brigade embarked on HMT Transylvania and sailed to Marseille, disembarking on 24 April.

 Disbandment

 Once in France, the 2/1st London Brigade moved to Rouen, where it was disbanded and the four battalions broken up for drafting as reinforcements to other units For example, from 5 May the 2/2nd sent large drafts to the 1/2nd, and also to the 1/12th Londons (The Rangers) and the 1/16th Londons (Queen's Westminsters).
 By 20 June all of the 2/4th Bn had been drafted to the 1/4th Bn.
 All of these battalions were in the 56th (1/1st London) Division preparing for the Attack on the Gommecourt Salient that opened the Battle of the Somme.

-Meanwhile, the units of the 173rd (3/1st London) Brigade, training in the UK, were renumbered as the 'New' 2/1st, 2/2nd etc Bns.
+Meanwhile, the units of the 173rd (3/1st London) Brigade, training in the United Kingdom, were renumbered as the 'New' 2/1st, 2/2nd etc Bns.
 The brigade had already taken 2/1st London Bde's place in 58th (2/1st London) Division.
 At the time, the 58th Division was carrying out coast defence duties in East Anglia, but in July 1916 it began battle training on Salisbury Plain and in January 1917 it landed in France, where it fought on the Western Front until the Armistice with Germany in November 1918.